 2. Install A Pool Cover

-Another important item you need to have on hand is a pool cover, which will help in keeping the pool clean from debris such as leaves and trash.
-There are different type of pool cover options.
-Mesh pool covers, which are made from mesh are designed for safety as well as for maintenance.
+Another important item you can use lieu of or in addition to a pool fence, is a pool cover, which will help in keeping your new swimming pool clean from debris such as leaves and trash.
+Mesh pool covers are designed for safety as well as for maintenance.
 Automatic pool covers operate electronically with the simple turn of a key.
 They are an ideal and convenient solution for both pool safety and pool maintenance, but not feasible for all pools.
 A leaf pool cover is a lightweight fabric cover that is installed directly over a pool safety net and keeps leaves and debris out of your pool.

 3. Make Plans To Implement Other Safety Measures

 Even though a pool fence and a pool cover are some of the most important safety precautions you need to take into consideration, there are other safety measures that you should put into place prior to moving into the new house.
-Installation of pool alarms and proper securing of all doors in and around the home should also be undertaken to ensure safety and security around the home.
+Installation of pool alarms and proper securing of all doors around your new swimming pool should also be undertaken to ensure safety and security around the home.

 4. Buy The Necessary Chemicals And Cleaning Equipments